 They create a first impression for guests and welcome families home at the end of each day.
 They provide protection from intruders, pests, and the elements, and keep the air inside comfortable no matter the weather or season.
 Homeowners want exterior door systems that match their unique style and protect what matters most – without having to think about of fuss over maintenance and repairs down the line.

 Exterior door components are a crucial element in determining the performance capabilities of any door.
 Exterior door components are small parts that don’t get a lot of attention – but these small components play a huge role in determining the performance of your doors.
 Choosing the right exterior door components can make or break the level of maintenance required of install teams during construction, as well as service required down the line.

 ..And when calculating the true total cost of any door.

 So when considering the components used in your exterior door systems, it’s important to remember: you get what you pay for.
 Sure, saving a few bucks upfront sounds nice, but when that few bucks of savings turns into an average of $150 of service costs per door down the line, you’re only adding more costs to your company’s bottom line and more pressures on your labor force.

 “Whether it’s adjusting adjustable door sills to eliminate daylight under the door, making adjustments to correct French door leaks, cleaning or repairing a damaged sill decks, or in some cases, even replacing the entire door threshold or door unit – standard components come at the price of a pretty costly to-do list.”

 Plus, when you consider that early stages of frame rot can begin within 3 months and most warranties cover at least a full year, that’s yet another potential repair to add to your list.
-If rot occurs after the initial warranty period and the homeowner is left to deal with it – it could be your name and reputation that gets put on the chopping block.. and potentially placed within a negative online review.
+If rot occurs after the initial warranty period and the homeowner is left to deal with it – it could be your name and reputation that get put on the chopping block.

 we keep you in mind